 In fact all businesses have the ability to create these magical yugen type moments for customers.

 From my experience – yugen creates a ‘lock-in effect’, where the emotional connection is so strong, so powerful, so magical – that it transcends future logical decisions related to the brand.

 So while the science of loyalty charts the course for the business journey, the art of loyalty is akin to minor course adjustments along that journey to get a glimpse of the sunset, the shooting stars, the mountain peaks and deep valleys.

-Without the minor course adjustments the trip is uneventful, and without the course planning, there is no journey.
-This is why the science and the art of loyalty must work hand-in-hand to create – the magic of loyalty.
+Without the minor course adjustments, the trip is uneventful, and without the course planning, there is no journey.
+This is why the science and the art of loyalty must work hand-in-hand to create loyalty’s magic.